irrelevation/talks/Web Security.md

 > (The standard)[https://github.com/OWASP/ASVS] provides a basis for designing, building, and testing technical application security controls, including architectural concerns, secure development lifecycle, threat modelling, agile security including continuous integration / deployment, serverless, and configuration concerns.

+The standard splits the recommendations in three categories.

+1. L1 - The bare minimum
+2. L2 - Good enough for most apps
+3. L3 - High value, high assurance, or high safety apps The following best practices cover only parts of the bare minimum.

+### Passwords

+- must be at least 12 characters
+- must be at most 128 characters
+- must allow any printable character including Emojis
+- Don't put any other limitations on password composition
+- must not be truncated
+- must be changable
+- must require the old password to be changed
+- Never force users to change their password or disallow past passwords
+- must be checked against known breached passwords
+- Provide a password strength meter
+- Make sure users can pase in passwords and use password managers
+- Make the password hidden/masked by default, but provide options to show the last character and the entire password

+### General Authentication Security

+- Implement measurements against automated breached credential testing, brute force, and lockout attacks such as:
+  - soft lockouts
+  - rate limiting
+  - CAPTCHA
+  - ever increasing delays between attempts
+  - IP address restrictions
+  - risk-based restrictions (eg. location, first login on a device, recent unlock attempts)
+  - Don't allow more than 100 failed attempts per hour per account
+- Limit the use of weak authentication like SMS and email
+- Notify the user _securely_ about updates to authentication details like
+  - credential resets
+  - email or address changes
+  - logins from unkown or risky locations
+- if you have to use unsecure channels like email or SMS for notification, make sure not to disclose sensitive information
+- System generated initial passwords and codes should
+  - be _securely_ randomly generated
+  - be at least 6 characters long
+  - expire after a short period of time

+### Credential Recovery

 ## OWASP Top 10

 The Open Web Application Security Project maintains [a list of the most critical security risks](https://owasp.org/www-project-top-ten/).
 They also provide insights in how to avoid these risks.